THE BEST HIKING SHIRT

 Alpaca fibers are naturally smooth, we never superwash!
 Superwashed wool is usually treated with harsh chemicals to remove natural scales.
 This process adds to contamination and may affect the fiber's performance.
 We leave our Alpaca's fiber as is, with no chemical alteration.

-Wearing 100% Alpaca, rest assured that the fibers are not adding to contamination when outdoors or when washing.
+When wearing 100% Alpaca Wool, you can rest assured that your clothes are not contaminating while outdoors or when washing.
 We only use biodegradable Alpaca wool in our fabric, protecting our environment.

 ROYAL ALPACA WOOL FLEECE

-Alpacas are naturally adapted to extreme environments and developed a unique fiber structure.
-Found in the center of their fiber is a hollow space that naturally insulates, while also being strong and light.
-Scales smoother than wool help wick away moisture, while also having incredibly low moisture absorption.
+Alpacas are adapted to extreme environments and naturally developed a unique fiber structure.
+Found in the center of their fiber are hollow & semi-hollow spaces that insulate, while also being strong and light.
+The scales of alpaca fibers are smoother than those of sheep's wool.
+They help wick away moisture, while also having incredibly low moisture absorption.

 Alpacas have been living in the Andean Mountains for millennia.
-They are found above 16,000 feet (5,000 meters) high in the mountains.
+They are found up to 15,700 feet (4,800 meters) high in the mountains.
 Here, the temperatures range widely, from very hot and strong sunny days to ice cold nights.
-Over the years, alpacas have adapted to these extreme conditions, developing a unique hollow core, not common to other species.
+Over the years, alpacas have adapted to these extreme conditions, developing a unique hollow core fiber, not common to other species.
 The local communities valued alpacas for their fiber and the Alpaca soon became part of the Andean culture.

-Alpaca wool is the superior choice for the outdoors, above merino wool, cotton, and recycled synthetics.
-Click here to learn how your alpaca gear outperforms other fabrics:
+Alpaca wool is the superior choice for the outdoors, above merino wool, cotton, rayon, and recycled synthetics.
+Click below to learn how our alpaca clothing outperforms other fabrics.